maninekkalapudi/dataengineeringbyexamples/Hadoop/HDFS/hdfs_commands.md

 Hadoop admin can set the behaviour for deleting files/directories.
 When we delete some data from the HDFS cluster either it is removed permanently or move the data to trash folder (`.Trash` folder in the above example).

+2.        hadoop fs -rm -R <dir_path>/directory1/

-- To recursively remove the files in an HDFS directory, `-R` option should be passed along with `rm`
+- `-R` option is used along with `-rm` command to recursively remove the files in an HDFS directory

-        hadoop fs -rm -R <dir_path>/directory1/
+3.        hadoop fs -rmdir <dir_path>/directory1

-- To remove an empty directory we can use `-rmdir` command as below
+- `-rmdir` command is used to remove an empty directory

-        hadoop fs -rmdir <dir_path>/directory1

 ![hadoop fs -rmdir <dir_path>/directory1](./mdimages/hdfs_commands/hadoop_fs_rmdir_op.jpg)

-- To remove a directory along with its contents we can use `-rm -r -f` command

         hadoop fs -rm -r -f <dir_path>/directory1

+- `-rm` command along with `-r`, `-f` oprions is used to remove a directory along with its contents

 ![hadoop fs -rm -r -f <dir_path>/directory1](./mdimages/hdfs_commands/hadoop_fs_rm_r_f_op.jpg)